EUPATI FELLOW PROGRAMME

-For the next EUPATI Fellow Cohort, graduation in 2022:
+Information for the current EUPATI Fellow Cohort 5, graduating in 2022:

-The 1st event will take place in Spring 2022 (date to be confirmed after the summer).
-This event will be in an online format and will last 4 days (Monday to Thursday from 10.00 am (CET) until roughly 4.30 pm (CET), including regular breaks.
+The 1st event will take place on Wednesday March 30, Thursday March 31 and Monday April 4 and Tuesday April 5, 2022 (4 days in total).
+It will be in an online format from 10.00 am (CET) until roughly 4.30 pm (CET), including regular breaks.

 The 2nd event will take place in Fall 2022 (date to be confirmed at a later stage) and we hope to hold it in Madrid as an in-person training.
 Same schedule as 1st event: 4 days from 10.00 am to more or less 4.30pm (CET).
 The 2nd event will culminate in the graduation ceremony where the EUPATI Patient Expert Programme certificates are handed out.

 Can I pay the full cost in advance and be enrolled in the full programme?